 $Details = [System.Net.CredentialCache]::DefaultCredentials [System.Net.WebRequest]::DefaultWebProxy.Credentials = $Details

 If you are trying to connect to SharePoint Online to perform SharePoint tenant to tenant migration.
 Then you do not need to do so.
-You can just simply use the SharePoint Migration Tool to perform a seamless migration.
+You can simply use the SharePoint Migration Tool to perform a seamless migration.
 This tool is recommended by SharePoint migration experts.

 Using this tool, SharePoint admins can move their data to another account.
 It supports bulk migration and also provides a date filter to sort the document lists and libraries.